 Listed in: Philosophy, as PHIL-475

-Requisite: Two courses in Philosophy or consent of the instructor.
+Requisite: Two courses in PHIL or consent of the instructor.
 Limited to 15 students.
-Co-taught by Professor Hasan and Professor Shah.
+Spring semester.
+Professor Hasan.

 How to handle overenrollment: Priority will be given to majors, seniors, then juniors, etc.

 Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: emphasis on written work, readings, independent research, oral presentations, group work.